Next course implementation workshop is Sunday, May 18 -

 Participants will be housed in hotel facilities as arranged by the AMS.
 The workshop is intensive and informal interaction among participants is an integral component of the program.
 Participants will be encouraged to attend without families if their presence is likely to detract from full participation.
 Participants are responsible for all expenses arising from the presence of accompanying persons.

-The major outcomes of this project will be a large network of faculty trained as change agents in their institutions, sustained offering of AMS undergraduate courses within MSIs, and the introduction of thousands of MSI students to the geosciences.
+The major outcomes of this project will be a large network of faculty trained as local climate educators, sustained offering of AMS undergraduate courses within MSIs, and the introduction of thousands of MSI students to the geosciences.
 Course materials were produced with funding from NASA.

 AMS Annual Meeting Workshop

 AMS Climate Studies at their institutions will be invited

 to the 2015 AMS Annual Meeting in Phoenix, Arizona to

 experience, participate in a three-day workshop (January 3 - 6, 2015) that focuses